syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Offline-Installer.md

 	![Installing wizard](Platform_images/Step-by-Step-Installation_img5.png)

-    N> The Completed screen is displayed once the WinUI platform is installed.
+    N> The Completed screen is displayed once the WinUI product is installed.
 If any version is selected to uninstall, The completed screen will display both install and uninstall status.

 	![Completed wizard](Platform_images/Step-by-Step-Installation_img10.png)

 7. After installing, click the **Launch Control Panel** link to open the Syncfusion Control Panel.

 8. Click the Finish button.
-Your system has been installed with the Syncfusion Essential Studio WinUI platform.
+Your system has been installed with the Syncfusion Essential Studio WinUI product.

 ## Installing in silent mode